openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 Unlike :ref:`multiple choice<Multiple Choice>` problems, where the answer choices are always visible directly below the question, the answer options for dropdown problems do not appear until the learner selects the dropdown arrow.

+Dropdown problems can only have one correct answer per question, we reccomend adding a "Both B & C" option where multiple multiple selections could be correct.

 ================================
 Example Dropdown Problem